amendable/website/src/docs/resolvers/overview.md

 # Resolvers overview

-Resolvers are useful when defining colors, borders or any other custom style values that are going to be reused.
+Resolvers are useful when defining colors, borders or any other custom values that are going to be reused.

 ## Setup